ExpediaGroup/housekeeping/README.md

 ## Password Encryption
-Housekeeping allows users to provide encrypted passwords in their configuration or programs.
+Housekeeping allows you to provide encrypted passwords in their configuration or programs.
 The Housekeeping project depends on the [jasypt library](http://www.jasypt.org/download.html) that can be used to generate encrypted passwords which in turn can be decrypted by Spring Boot's jasypt support.

 An encrypted password can be generated by doing the following: